Raindance HND in Screen Acting with Filmmaking

 The Raindance Accelerated HND allows you the option to progress onto our Master’s Postgraduate programme in Film, saving you a year over conventional routes.
 Through Raindance, students will have the opportunity to attend renowned courses delivered by industry professionals and attend our networking events to develop further opportunities.

-Raindance Accelerated BTEC Level 5 HND in Acting & Filmmaking (leading towards entry to a Raindance Masters Degree in Film)
+Raindance Accelerated BTEC Level 5 HND in Screen Acting with Filmmaking (leading towards entry to a Raindance Top-Up BA (Hons) in Film and Performing Arts Practices)

 This is a full-time University level course for those who wish to pursue a career in acting for screen and/or filmmaking with focus on performance and character development.
 Students will build a foundation in all pathways related to creating visual content.